jvolosin/etl-project/README.md

                         import time
                         from selenium import webdriver
                         from webdriver_manager.chrome import ChromeDriverManager
-        • Configurations:
+        • Configurations: See ERG diagram
         • Is Chrome needed?
 Yes
-        • What files to run in what order:
+        • What files to run in what order: See create_tables_etl.sql in GitHub

 ## Example Queries
+       See example queries txt file in GitHub repo